The committee machine: Computational to statistical gaps in learning a two-layers neural network

 We then compute the first line of the right-hand side of \eqref{107}.
 By Gaussian integration by parts w.r.t. $X_{\mu i}$ (recall hypothesis \ref{hyp:3}), and using the identity \eqref{iden-matrix}, we find after some algebra

-Similarly for the second line of the right hand side of \eqref{107}, we use again Gaussian integrations by parts but this time w.r.t. $\underline{V}_\mu, \underline{U}_\mu^*$ which have i.i.d. $\mathcal{N}(0,1)$ entries.
+Similarly for the second line of the right-hand side of \eqref{107}, we use again Gaussian integrations by parts but this time w.r.t. $\underline{V}_\mu, \underline{U}_\mu^*$ which have i.i.d. $\mathcal{N}(0,1)$ entries.
 This calculation has to be done carefully with the help of the matrix identity

 for any $M(t)\in \mathcal{S}_K^+$, and the cyclicity and linearity of the trace.
 Applying \eqref{SI-deriv} to $M(t)$ equal to $\int_0^t q(s)ds$ and $\int_0^t (\rho - q(s))ds$, as well as the identity \eqref{iden-matrix}, we reach after some algebra